Human-Computer Interaction

 • Demonstrate competency in Human-Computer Interaction styles and principles

-• Apply methods from the Human-Centered Design process to create interactive systems
+• Apply methods from the User-Centered Design process to create novel technologies

-• Communicate design rationale and operate in a team-based setting to solve problems collaboratively
+• Communicate design rationales and operate in a team-based setting to solve problems collaboratively

 Schedule